 In Greek myth, the goddess of love and beauty, Aphrodite, was also associated with doves.

 The dove is also mentioned in Christianity.
 According to the Old Testament, a dove brought Noah an olive branch, indicating that flood waters were receding.

 According to Slavic folklore, the dove transferred the soul of the dead to the underworld.

 The Triple Moon is a symbol of the Moon Goddess, which is the opposite divine force to the Horned God.

-The symbol is believed to represent the three stages of womanhood: maiden, mother, and crone.
+This ancient symbol is believed to represent the three stages of womanhood: maiden, mother, and crone.

 In ancient Celtic lore, the Triple Moon represented the three Fates or the Wyrd sisters, who controlled birth, life, and death.

 In Greek mythology, the Triple Moon symbol has been associated with Diana, the goddess of the moon and hunt.